Frome: Monmouth Rebellion

 On King Charles II's death in February 1685, the Duke of Monmouth, his illegitimate son, led the Monmouth Rebellion, landing with three ships at Lyme Regis in Dorset in early June 1685 in an attempt to take the throne from his Catholic uncle, James II.
 On 25 June 1685, Robert Smith, the constable of Frome declared Monmouth was King in Frome's marketplace, "as confidently as if he had the crown on his head".
 Frome was the first locality in England to declare for him.
-On 28 June, the forces of Monmouth camped in Frome, following their defeat in a skirmish with the King's forces at Norton St Philip, arriving at 4 o'clock in the morning "very wett and weary".
+On 28 June, the forces of Monmouth camped in Frome, following their defeat in a skirmish with James II's forces at Norton St Philip, arriving at 4 o'clock in the morning "very wett and weary".
 Monmouth is reputed to have stayed in a gabled house in Cork Street, now named the Monmouth Chambers.
 Whatever discipline he had over his troops vanished as he dallied in Frome, unsure what to do.
 He left on 30 June for Shepton Mallett.
-At the Battle of Sedgemoor on 6 July, he was defeated.
-Captured on 8 July, he was taken to the Tower of London and executed on 15 July on Tower Hill by Jack Ketch.

 At the subsequent 'Bloody Assizes' more than 500 rebels were brought in front of the court; out of these, 144 were hanged, drawn and quartered, their remains displayed across the country so that people understood the fate of those who rebelled against the king.
 The other rebels were subjected to transportation to America.
 In all, 50 Frome men were convicted.
 12 men, none of them from Frome, were hanged in the town at Gibbet Hill, Gorehedge.